Published: Mar 12, 2019

 Critical Touch Point: At over 80% of companies, pay communications are handled through individual discussions with supervisors.

 However, while they’re commonly the primary communicator of compensation decisions, many lack formal training in this area.
 This leaves managers feeling unprepared for and nervous about talking to employees about compensation – and that may cause them to avoid compensation conversations or make them too brief to be effective.

-Before a compensation cycle, be sure to host a training session to help managers better understand your compensation strategy and have more productive conversations with their employees.
+Before a compensation cycle, be sure to host a training session to help managers better understand your compensation management strategy and have more productive conversations with their employees.
 Training should cover:

 - Your compensation strategy

 - How to handle employees who are unhappy with their compensation